 10:00 – 12:00 Museum of Natural History (Smithsonian)

 This interactive museum is great for kids looking to learn more about plant and animal life, in an historical context, of course.
 Exhibitions rotate, but include interesting subjects ranging from dinosaurs to outer-space.
 Enjoyable for parents, too.
 Admission is free.
-Museum is located at 1000 Constitution Ave.
+The museum is located at 1000 Constitution Ave.
 NW on the National Mall.

 1:00 – 2:00 Tour of the U.S. Capitol Building